To learn more about industry insights and best practices, sign up for the AppAgent newsletter here.

 How to tune mobile attribution window

-Whether the install is attributed to the last network the user interacted with, or is completely lost depends on how many days elapse between a click on an ad and the initial launch of the app after installation.
-If this process occurs within a certain number of days, the ad network gets the credit for the install.
-The number of days elapsed is called the attribution window and depends on the relevant ad network.
-Usually, you can configure the length of the window yourself within your chosen attribution tool.
+Whether the install is attributed to the last network the user interacted with — or is completely lost — depends on how many days elapse between a click on an ad and the initial launch of the app after installation.
+This is the attribution window, and each ad network has its own default:

 Another scenario that you may experience is a user having seen your ad, but having installed the app without clicking on it.
 It’s called view-through attribution and has a much shorter window than the attribution window, in most cases of just one day.
 The credit for the install here goes to the last ad serving network.